joannakl/cs102/syllabus.markdown

 The grade for this course will be determined according to the following formula:

 - **Participation and Progress, 10%** <br/>
 This category will be assessed based on taking an active part in class discussions (asking and answering questions on the course discussion forum, reading posts made on the discussion forum by other students and instructors), completing assigned readings, tutorials, activities, etc., and self-assessment exercises, actively participating in recitations, and completing group and individual work, completing class polls and pop-quizzes during the lectures and recitations.
 Several of these grades will be dropped to account for student absences due to illness, holiday observances, family/personal emergencies, or any other circumstances.
 - **2 Exams: 20% midterm exam, 30% final exam**<br/>
-Exams will be paper-based, in-person, synchronous (may be switched to online and/or asynchronous if the need arises), and completed individually.
+Exams will be in-person and synchronous
+(may be switched to online and/or asynchronous if the need arises), and completed individually.
 No exam grades are dropped.
 All exams must be completed individually by you with no assistance of any other people (except for the instructor and proctors) or technology.
+Each exam has two parts: paper-based and hands-on coding part.
 - **3-5 take-home quizzes, 20%** <br/>
 The take-home quizzes will be online, asynchronous, and completed individually.
 Each quiz will take approximately 30-minutes and will be offered at any time during a 24-hour period.
 No take-home quiz grades are dropped.
 All take-home quizzes must be completed individually by you with no assistance of any other people or technology.
 - **4-6 Programming Projects, 20%** <br/>
 Several programming projects will be given during the semester.
 The programming projects should be completed individually.
 No programming project grades are dropped.
 The programming projects should be completed individually and they should be your own work.